magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-1.md

 <!--- MC-33788-->

 *  Upgrade no longer results in the sudden failure of the Galera cluster.
 Previously, the Galera cluster exited abruptly after re-indexing immediately after upgrade.
-During Magento upgrade, index tables are altered and the engine is changed from MEMORY to InnoDB.
+During Magento upgrade, index tables are altered, and the engine is changed from `MEMORY` to `InnoDB`.
 At this point, the content of these tables becomes out-of-sync between the nodes of the Galera cluster.
 [GitHub-25334](https://github.com/magento/magento2/issues/25334)

 <!--- MC-34254-->